How to Apply

 - Verification from the relevant responsible representative of the department head of the sponsoring school.

-- Submission of registration including verification by 13 February 2023.
+- Submission of registration by 14 February 2025.

 Application Instructions

-Review the eligibility requirements below, form your team, and complete the online registration in the appropriate form by 13 February 2023.
+Review the eligibility requirements below, form your team, and complete the online registration in the appropriate form by 14 February 2025.

 DO NOT WAIT UNTIL THE LAST WEEK TO APPLY!